Are you trying to decide between working for an established company or a startup?

 However, if you do not feel like you can make decisions quickly or would enjoy work in a fast-paced environment, then a startup environment might not be the best thing for you and your wellbeing.

-There is going to be a lot of ambiguity and uncertainty in a startup environment, and this often means that you’ll have to figure things out on your own.
+There is going to be a lot of ambiguity and uncertainty in startup environments, and this often means that you’ll have to figure things out on your own.

 If you’re a self-starter and enjoy figuring things out as you go without much guidance, then a startup environment might be a great place to learn a lot from and grow.